Miller (surname)

-Miller and Millar are surnames of English, German, Irish or Scottish origin.
+Miller and Millar are surnames of English, German, Irish, Scottish or Yiddish origin.

 Miller is a common surname in: the United States (where it is the 7th most common surname), Bahamas (14th), Falkland Islands (17th), Cayman Islands and Canada (18th), Jamaica (22nd), Scotland (24th), New Zealand (36th) and Australia (38th).

 History

 There are two homonymous forms of Miller, one that began as an occupational surname for a miller and another that began as a toponymic surname for people from a locale in Glasgow.
 Miller of the occupational origin may also be translated from many cognate surnames from other European languages, such as Mueller, Müller, Mühler, Moller, Möller, Møller, Myller, and others.
 There is also a form in the early English linguistics as Milleiir.

 The standard modern word represents the northern Middle English term, an agent derivative of mille 'mill', reinforced by Old Norse mylnari (see Milner).
 In southern, western, and central England, Millward (literally, 'mill keeper') was the usual term.

 The name Miller also has a history in Northern Ireland, notably County Antrim where many migrants from Northern England and Scotland settled in the 17th century Ulster plantations.

 In 2020, Miller was the 24th most common surname on the birth, death and marriage registers in Scotland; Millar is 75th.